subhartheed/RedHat-Test.io/docs/index.md

 ## Connecting to the Owncloud Server using a Desktop or Mobile Client
 As a user, you can connect to the ownCloud Server either through a Desktop or Mobile client once the Admin creates your user account.
+Available for Windows, Mac OS X, and various Linux distributions, the ownCloud Desktop Sync client enables you to:

+Specify one or more directories on your computer that you want to synchronize to the ownCloud server.

+Always have the latest files synchronized, wherever they are located.

+Your files are always automatically synchronized between your ownCloud server and local PC.

+Because of various technical issues, desktop sync clients older than.
+2.2.1 will not allowed to connect and sync with the ownCloud 8.1+ server.
+It is highly recommended to keep your client updated.

 For accessing ownCloud Server through a Desktop client, do the following:
 1. Open the ownCloud Server on a web browser such as Edge, IE 11 or latest, Firefox 60 ESR or latest, Chrome 66 or latest, or Safari 10 or latest.
 2. Type your username and password.